Utility disconnections are high-stress moments for customers and high-cost moments for business.

 The visuals below highlight key decision clusters shared across both experiences.

-Eligibility logic
+Eligibility Logic

 3. Safety and Confirmation Logic

-This project introduced the first self-service reconnection experience for utility customers — providing a clear, predictable path through a high-stress moment that had previously required live agent support.
+This project introduced the first self-service reconnection experience for utility customers — providing a clear, predictable path through a high-stress moment that previously required live agent support.

 The final self-service experience translated complex, rule-driven logic into a clear, reassuring flow for customers.